 Regular and Substantive Interaction

-As per UHD's Online Education Policy "faculty teaching in an online course section must have regular and substantive interactions with students throughout the term in compliance with the Title IV requirements."
+Online Education Policy "faculty teaching in an online course section must have regular and substantive interactions with students throughout the term in compliance with the Title IV requirements."

 This webpage is a resource that provides the official regulation language and identifies the strategies that you can employ to ensure compliance in your online courses.
-While there are multiple strategies for you to choose from, please review your online course designs to be deliberate in including and maintaining these strategies.
+While there are multiple strategies for you to choose from, please review your online course designs to be deliberate in including and

 While regular and substantive interaction (RSI) includes many best practices you are employing in your courses, the US Department of Education has recently provided guidance on what constitutes regular and substantive interaction between students and instructors.
 UHD online courses must meet these guidelines to ensure that they are financial-aid eligible; the goal of the guidance is to more clearly distinguish "distance education courses" from "correspondence courses" which are not DOE financial-aid eligible.